-Happiness and fulfillment stems from discipline and self-control.
+Happiness and fulfillment stem from discipline and self-control.

 The good thing is that discipline is a skill that can be ‘exercised’ and built like a muscle but the only way you can achieve it is through intention and dedication.

 Practice these following tips consistently to flex your discipline muscle:

 - Have Extreme Self-Awareness